Are you or is someone you struggling with addiction?

 Here are 6 ways to practice mindfulness for addiction recovery as an LGBTQ+ person.

-1. Carry Out A Body Scan A body scan is an exercise that can help an LGBTQ+ person focus on their body and what it’s feeling instead of their negative emotions, intrusive thoughts, and external stressors.
+A body scan is an exercise that can help an LGBTQ+ person focus on their body and what it’s feeling instead of their negative emotions, intrusive thoughts, and external stressors.
 It’s a simple part of mindfulness-based meditation but does take constant practice.
 When the individual breathes, the focus should be on different parts of their body.
 They can start at the bottom of their feet and then move their awareness up to different body parts.

-2. Be Present: Live in the Moment
+- Be Present: Live in the Moment

-4. Pay Attention to Thoughts.The thoughts of an LGBTQ+ person live behind a lot of their emotions and actions.
+The thoughts of an LGBTQ+ person live behind a lot of their emotions and actions.
 What they think about can determine how they act and how they manage our lives.
 They can also easily look at their thoughts, especially negative thoughts, and think they are reality.
 That isn’t always the case because of false assumptions and misconceptions.
 Mindfulness can teach the LGBTQ+ individual to be more aware of their thoughts and challenge them.
 And when they challenge their negative thoughts, they allow them to see the world and themselves in a more positive light.

-6. Practice Guided MeditationIf an LGBTQ+ person in addiction doesn’t feel like they can practice mindfulness on their own, they can try a guided meditation practice.
+If an LGBTQ+ person in addiction doesn’t feel like they can practice mindfulness on their own, they can try a guided meditation practice.
 During this, someone guides them through a visualization.
-This is done with their eyes closed, in a seated position or lying down, and starts with a few deep breaths.
-The visualization can be anything, but it’s usually a calming scene that helps them look at their inner thoughts.
-While they can do guided meditation with a therapist in cognitive behavioral therapy (CBT), there are also many guided meditation apps as well.
+This is done with their eyes closed, while seated or lying down, and begins with a few deep breaths.
+The visualisation might be anything, but it is usually a relaxing sight that helps individuals reflect on their inner thoughts.
+While people can practise guided meditation with a therapist in cognitive behavioral therapy (CBT), there are now numerous guided meditation apps available.

 Embrace Mindfulness for a Sober Life at Inspire Recovery

 At Inspire Recovery, we believe in the transformative power of mindfulness-based treatment for a sober life.
 Our approach integrates mindfulness practices into a comprehensive recovery plan tailored to support every LGBTQ+ individual’s recovery journey toward lasting sobriety.
 We invite you and your LGBTQ+ loved one to embrace this gentle yet powerful path to wellness and rediscover the joy of living fully in each moment, free from addiction.
-Contact Inspire Recovery, a holistic drug addiction treatment center in Florida, to begin your path toward recovery today at 561-621-1266
+Contact Inspire Recovery, a holistic drug addiction treatment center in Florida, to begin your path toward recovery today.

 Frequently Asked Questions